Shaik-Sameer77/MERN-CRUD/README.md

 ## Styling

 For styling, this project uses Bootstrap Morph.
 Additional CSS files or styling libraries can be added as needed to customize the appearance of your application.

+## Deployment

+The project is deployed and accessible online.
+You can access it [here](https://master--rainbow-naiad-07db09.netlify.app/login).

 This project template provides a solid foundation for building a full-stack web application using the MERN stack.
 You can expand upon it by adding more features, enhancing the user interface, and deploying it to a hosting platform of your choice.